General Conditions of Carriage

 - If carrying you or your baggage may affect the comfort of any person in the aircraft.

-- If you are drunk or under the influence of drink or drugs.
+- If you are drunk or under the influence of drink or drugs, including but not limited to consuming your own alcohol on-board the aircraft;

 - If you are, or we reasonably believe you are, in unlawful possession of drugs without accompanying medical certificate.